-With modest reserves sunk in tools, the winter of '02-'03 landed me on the crew of a good design–build contractor — where I enjoyed the change of pace, continued to expand my skill-set, and, without knowing it, set the pattern for the years ahead: Summer entrepreneurship, and, winter apprenticeship*.
+With modest reserves sunk in tools, the winter of '02-'03 landed me on the crew of a good local design/build contractor; where I enjoyed the change of pace, continued to expand my skill-set, and, without knowing it, set the pattern for the years ahead: Summer entrepreneurship, and winter apprenticeship*.
 [See * Journeyman, below]

 ** re.
-AlliedPainting: The lack of a proven, simple, and cost-effective solution to the problem of paint wastewater fostered my commitment to the trade, and I published ap to set an example and reach good people.
+AlliedPainting: The lack of a proven, simple, and cost-effective solution to the problem of paint wastewater fostered my commitment to the trade.
+And I published ap* to set an example and reach the maximum number of good people.

-*Journeyman professional, freelance apprenticeship:6 veteran painting / decorating outfits; refining my first bread-and-butter skill-set, doing everything from luxury re-paints, to high-volume commercial--residential, to chic commercial snazz-ups; 2 veteran plaster, drywall, tape & texture contractors; honing my restoration and finishing skill-set, and learning to tape & texture;1 veteran production drywaller; learning to board systematically; 3 veteran framing (structural carpentry) contractors; learning to build for 6 good and/or celebrated and/or award-winning builders; (Everything from production Energy Star, to breakneck townhouse, to multi-pitched stick-roofed executive mansion;) 2 veteran design-build general contractors; learning to build and renovate (on 4 nice additions, foundation to finish, lots of odds-and-ends, and one super-insulated studio / guest house); And 1 veteran electrician, who dabbled in general contracting (and became my second partner.)
+*Journeyman pro, freelance apprenticeship:6 veteran painting / decorating outfits: refining my first bread and butter skill-set; doing everything from luxury re-paints, to high-volume commercial--residential, to chic, commercial snazz-ups.
+2 veteran plaster, drywall, tape & texture contractors: honing my restoration and finishing skill-set, and learning to tape & texture.1 veteran production drywaller: learning to board systematically.
+3 veteran framing (structural carpentry) contractors: learning to build for 6 good and/or celebrated and/or award-winning builders.
+(Everything from production Energy Star, to breakneck townhouse, to multi-pitched, stick-roofed, executive mansion.)
+2 veteran design-build general contractors: learning to build and renovate; on 4 nice additions (foundation to finish) lots of odds and ends, and one super-insulated studio / guest house.
+And 1 veteran electrician — who dabbled in general contracting, and became my second partner.